grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 {{< figure src="/media/docs/alerting/alerting-alertmanager-architecture.png" max-width="750px" alt="A diagram with the alert generator and alert manager architecture" >}}

-**Grafana Alertmanager**
+This architecture decouples alert rule evaluation from notification handling, allowing alerts to be forwarded to other Alertmanagers.

+Grafana can use different Alertmanagers.
+It’s important to note that each Alertmanager manages its own independent alerting resources, such as:

+- Contact points and notification templates
+- Notification policies and mute timings
+- Silences
+- Active notifications

+Use the `Choose Alertmanager` on these pages to switch between Alertmanagers.

+{{< figure src="/media/docs/alerting/alerting-choose-alertmanager.png" max-width="750px" alt="A screenshot choosing an Alertmanager in the notification policies UI" >}}

+## Types of Alertmanagers in Grafana

+Grafana can be configured to manage both Grafana-managed and data source-managed alerts using various Alertmanagers, depending on your infrastructure and alerting requirements.

-Grafana has its own built-in Alertmanager, referred to as "Grafana" in the user interface.
+- **Grafana Alertmanager**: Grafana has its own built-in Alertmanager, referred to as "Grafana" in the user interface.
 It is the default Alertmanager and can only handle Grafana-managed alerts.

-**Cloud Alertmanager**

-Each Grafana Cloud instance comes preconfigured with an additional Alertmanager (`grafanacloud-STACK_NAME-ngalertmanager`) from the Mimir (Prometheus) instance running in the Grafana Cloud Stack.
-The Cloud Alertmanager can handle both Grafana-managed and data source-managed alerts.
+- **Cloud Alertmanager**: Each Grafana Cloud instance comes preconfigured with an additional Alertmanager (`grafanacloud-STACK_NAME-ngalertmanager`) from the Mimir (Prometheus) instance running in the Grafana Cloud Stack.

-**Other Alertmanagers**
+  The Cloud Alertmanager is available exclusively in Grafana Cloud and can handle both Grafana-managed and data source-managed alerts.

+  Some Grafana Cloud services, such as **Kubernetes Monitoring** and **Synthetic Monitoring** use the Cloud Alertmanager to create and manage alerts.

-Grafana Alerting also supports sending alerts to other alertmanagers, such as the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), which can handle Grafana-managed alerts and data sources-managed alerts such as alerts from Loki, Mimir, and Prometheus.
+- **Other Alertmanagers**: Grafana Alerting also supports sending alerts to other Alertmanagers, such as the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), which can handle Grafana-managed alerts and data sources-managed alerts such as alerts from Loki, Mimir, and Prometheus.

 You can use a combination of Alertmanagers.
 The decision often depends on your alerting setup and where your alerts are being generated.
 Here are two examples of when you may want to add an Alertmanager and send your alerts there instead of using the built-in Grafana Alertmanager.